LucianaMonardez/LucianaMonardez/README.md

 - 👋 Hi, I’m Lu!
 - 👀 I’m interested in Frontend, Backend, UX/UI
-- 🌱 I’m currently learning Angular and Java
+- 🌱 I’m currently learning React
 - 🐈 I like kittens, videogames and anime ✨
 - 📫 How to reach me https://www.linkedin.com/in/luciana-monardez-a17394207/